SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

      - Re-Routing:
         - Just as Airports manage over-crowding by re-directing passengers, patients are guided to nearby MIUs or GP to reduce A&E congestion.

-### casino Psychology for Behavioural Guidance
+### Casino Psychology for Behavioural Guidance
  - Use visual cues and choice framing to direct patient flow to optimal options:
     - Subtly encourage non-critical patients to select MIU/Other with prompts such as:
-       - "Receive care faster at our MIU, specialized for cases like yours"
+       - "Receive care faster at our MIU, specialized for cases like yours".
     - Real-time updates provide transparency, building trust in the system.

  <b>Event-Driven Process Chains (EPC) and State Tables</b>